ibm-cloud-docs/Backup/exchange-plugin.md

 ---
 {{site.data.keyword.attribute-definition-list}}

-# Learn about the Exchange plug-in
+# Getting started with the Exchange plug-in
 {: #Exchangeplugin}

 The Exchange plug-in is installed with the Windows&reg; Agent on the host.
 Through the Cloud Backup Portal, you can configure jobs, back up Exchange databases to a secure, remote vault, and restore Exchange databases.
 The plug-in integrates into the existing architecture.